6.9.2025 - 7.2.2026

 Taking its title from Maya Angelou’s iconic poem And Still I Rise (1978) the exhibition weaves together two practices rooted in resilience, ancestral memory, and the ever-evolving act of self-definition.
 Their works navigate the emotional and political terrain of survival, where defiant hope, tactile materiality, and deeply personal mythologies converge.
 As their practices intersect, viewers are drawn into a dynamic space: one of witnessing, reflection, and quiet rebellion.

-Sarah Nakiito, a former migration researcher turned artist, utilizes textiles and performance to navigate the experience of being a black woman in a diaspora.
+Sarah Nakiito, a former migration scholar turned artist, utilizes textiles and performance to navigate the experience of being a black woman in a diaspora.
 Her work delves into the themes of resilience, ancestral knowledge, and the wounds left by colonialism.
 Sarah Nakiito’s practice is shaped by the duality of her lived experience between Sweden and Uganda.
 Her works examine contrasting cultural responses to crisis, drawing attention to the instinctive collectivism in migrant and diasporic communities versus the individualism often present in Western contexts.
-This tension is embodied through her use of bark cloth: Olubugo, a traditional Ugandan material interwoven with the inner bark of the linden tree.
+This tension is embodied through her use of bark cloth: olubugo, a traditional Ugandan material interwoven with the inner bark of the linden tree.
 This fusion creates a living, breathing textile—one that charts the convergence of Nakiito’s layered identities and histories.
 Her work resists erasure, not only honoring tradition but actively sustaining it as a contemporary, evolving practice.

 Liisa-Irmelen Liwata, working with ceramics as a canvas, creates layered surfaces that echo the intermingling of cultures and experiences.
 Her tactile works evoke a sense of the body as a living map, marked by ancestral connections and the land one inhabits.
 In Seinäjoki Kunsthalle’s exhibition Liisa-Irmelen Liwata’s work turns inward and skyward.
 Rooted in the concept of napa—the Finnish word for “belly button”—her practice explores the navel as both physical origin and central point of orientation.
 This duality becomes a metaphorical compass, guiding an exploration of cultural identity, bodily memory, and belonging.
 Through symbolic instruments of navigation—compasses, celestial charts, and “belly button stars”—Liwata constructs a personal cartography.
 Her work traces constellations in the Finnish and Congolese sky, mapping parallel cosmic landscapes that reflect her own hybridity.